mattpolzin/OpenAPIKit/documentation/validation.md

 let contentMapValidator = Validation(
     check: lift(\OpenAPI.Content.Map[.json], into: contentValidation)
-    // ^ error about the KeyPath pointing at `OpenAPI.Content?` instead of `OpenAPI.Content`.
+    // ^ compile-time error about the KeyPath pointing at `OpenAPI.Content?` instead of `OpenAPI.Content`.
 )
 ```